Maharishi Parāśara

 the top Chakra

 .
 And reading the limited text was akin to deciphering the code - with a cheat sheet - because every writer had their own extensions of symbols.
-We went through a similar period in computer programming till we got to unicode standards of text formatting.
+We went through a similar period in computer programming till we got to Unicode standards of text formatting.
 The idea of a book back then was similar to immersive virtual reality in the fifties - an impossible craving that appeared to have no chance of success.

 Such grand claims aside, there were immediate benefits.
 In absence of version management systems, Nyan Yogies